oviebazunu/votingplatform/README.md

 localhost:300/api/
 ```

-first as that is the file structure thank you for understanding.
+first as that is the file structure.

+When installing make sure it is typscript as all my files follow .tsx

+All important keys are in the .env file.

+Thank you for understanding.

 ## Getting Started